-Prisoners were routinely beaten, while methods such as electric shocks, sleep deprivation and waterboarding were used to extract whatever confession of supposed treasonous activities the Khmer Rouge were looking for; some of the more difficult inmates were even skinned alive, while medical experiments, without the aid of anaesthetics, were also employed.
+Prisoners experienced regular beatings, with methods such as electric shocks, sleep deprivation and waterboarding deployed to extract whatever confession of supposed treasonous activities the Khmer Rouge was seeking.
+The culling even saw inmates skinned alive, while medical experiments, without the aid of anaesthetics, were also employed.

-As paranoia among the party members grew so did the purge.
-Many loyal activists and their entire families were eventually brought to Tuol Sleng, charged with ‘espionage’ activities and suffering the same fates as the other prisoners.
+As paranoia among the party members grew, so did the purge.
+Many loyal activists and their families were eventually brought to Tuol Sleng, charged with ‘espionage’ activities and suffering the same fates as the other prisoners.

-S-21 is an eerily quiet place, located down a nondescript road in Phnom Penh.
-Visitors will struggle to comprehend the sheer scale of the atrocities committed there and it is not uncommon to feel the life drain out of you as you see the cramped conditions and rudimentary torture device up close, a lone bird call breaking the spell as you stand among the wreckage of one of mankind’s most heinous genocides.
+S-21 remains an eerily quiet place, located down a nondescript road in Phnom Penh.
+Visitors will struggle to comprehend the sheer scale of the atrocities committed there.
+It is not uncommon to sense the retreat of joy, hope and contentment as the cramped conditions and rudimentary torture devices reveal themselves, a lone bird call breaking the spell of the wreckage of this most heinous of genocides.

 After interrogation, the inmates were transported to Choeung Ek extermination centre, a former orchard on the outskirts of Phnom Penh and the best-known of the Killing Fields sites where the Khmer Rouge executed over one million victims.

-Mass graves were discovered there after the regime fell, with many of the dead being former political prisoners.
-Today the site is a serene yet somber place: forty-three of the 129 graves have been left untouched and it possible to see fragments of bones and clothes among the disinterred pits, while the Memorial Stupa houses more than 8,000 skulls behind clear glass panels.
-Many have been shattered or bear the entry and exit wounds of bullet executions.
+After the regime fell, the discovery of mass graves revealed the final resting place of innumerable political prisoners.
+Today the site is a serene yet sombre place: forty-three of the 129 graves have been left untouched and it possible to see fragments of bones and clothes among the disinterred pits, while the Memorial Stupa houses more than 8,000 skulls behind clear glass panels.
+Many bear the entry and exit wounds of bullet executions.

 A tour around both areas is a sobering experience.
-For those far removed from what happened – ‘Pol Pot’ or ‘Khmer Rouge’ being only names you’re familiar with but don’t know why – it is surreal to be confronted with such a massive and traumatic period within living memory.
+For those far removed from what happened, it is surreal encountering the results of such a traumatic period within living memory.
 The human cost of the purge is unimaginable, as is the loss, and both sites stand testament to man’s inhumanity to man.